karimkohel/CompanyDB/README.md

 ### License
-> This is my private work for my second midterm evaluation
+> This is my private work for my second midterm evaluation that is now open as documentation